omokarogabriel/first_terraform_project/README.md

 ## 🚀 **Features**
 - VPC with public and private subnets
-- Internet Gateway and NAT Gateway configuration
+- Internet Gateway configuration
-- Security groups for public and private access
+- Security groups for public and access
 - EC2 instances with SSH access
-- RDS instance with security group

 ## ✅ **Prerequisites**
 - Terraform >= 1.0.0